 Phone: 1-888-377-8900 | Text: 1-612-261-0856

-The Ramada by Wyndham Albert Lea shut down the hotel’s spa/hot tub for maintenance on June 29, 2021.
+After the illnesses were reported, the Ramada by Wyndham Albert Lea shut down the hotel’s spa/hot tub for maintenance on June 29, 2021.
 The hotel’s pool has also been closed to guests.
-According to MDH, cases may still appear.
-MDH recommends that people who got sick after visiting the hotel between June 22 and June 29 see a healthcare provider to get evaluated for Legionnaires’ disease.
+And MDH recommended that people who got sick after visiting the hotel between June 22 and June 29 see a healthcare provider to get evaluated for Legionnaires’ disease.

 Hot Tubs Are a Common Source of Legionnaires’ Disease Outbreaks